datadryad/dryad-app/documentation/rails_version_server_upgrade.md

 4. `rails app:update`
    - DO NOT actually commit the results of running this command, because it doesn't know about any configuration choices we have made.
-Save the diff in rails-auto-update-diff.txt, and then manually go through it to see what needs to be changed in your config files
+Save the diff into a file, and then revert the changes, and manually go through the diff file to see what needs to be changed in your config files.
    - in application.rb, the config_defaults variable
    - to start, keep it on the "old" rails version
    - then change each default setting in the "new_framework_defaults*"